-The issue of grinding long round bars would be made significantly easier; with the help of automation, the long bar pieces will be pulled through by the regulating wheel and the grinding wheel would perform the abrasive part-cutting.
-Therefore, correcting surface errors in long bars is a surefire part of the process, eliminating unwanted parts and cutting away rust.
+The issue of grinding long round bars would be made significantly easier; with the help of automation, the regulating wheel would pull through the long bar pieces, and the grinding wheel would perform the abrasive part-cutting.
+Therefore, correcting surface errors in long bars is a surefire part of the process, eliminating unwanted parts and removing rust.

-When it comes to grinding complex parts, centerless grinding also performs its in-feed or ‘plunge’ grinding.
-It is inevitable that workpieces can have a lot of outer diameters over the length.
-In line with this, only one possible part can be ground in most cases over the length.
-However, with the use of infeed type grinding, the operator is given the option of grinding only one small part of the total workpiece.
+Regarding complex parts, centerless grinding also performs in-feed or ‘plunge’ grinding.
+Workpieces can inevitably have a lot of outer diameters over the length.
+In line with this, in most cases, only one possible part can be ground over the distance.
+However, with infeed-type grinding, the operator can grind only one small part of the entire workpiece.

 Advantages of Centerless Grinding